How to Get Your Wyoming Insurance License in 2026

 What is the passing score for the Wyoming insurance exam?

 You need to score 70% or higher on the Wyoming insurance licensing exam to pass.
 If you fail, you must pay the full exam fee again for any retake.
-Given the higher exam fees in Wyoming ($96–$113 per attempt), investing in thorough exam preparation before your first attempt is especially important.
+Pearson VUE lists Wyoming exam fees at $96–$113 per attempt, so compare prep coverage before your first attempt.

 How much do insurance agents make in Wyoming?